khyateed/Movie-Data-Analysis/README.md

 ### Jupyter Notebook PDF Creation

 1. Open your Notebook in your browser (we recommend Google Chrome).
+2. Run the Notebook from start to finish so that your output is visible.
-2. Save the page as a PDF using the browser's Print functionality ([Google Chrome Save to PDF instructions])
+3. Save the page as a PDF using the browser's Print functionality ([Google Chrome Save to PDF instructions])
-3. Give it a short descriptive file name (e.g. `notebook.pdf`).
+4. Give it a short descriptive file name (e.g. `notebook.pdf`).

 ### PDF Submission in Canvas